anas-didi95/anasdidi-dev/content/blog/_spring-boot-heroku/index.md

 First, we need to generate Spring Boot project.
 And the easier way to do this is by using [Spring Initializr](https://start.spring.io/) website. **Spring Initializr** is a web-based tool provided by Pivotal Web Service to help generating Spring Boot project within clicks.

 ![01-generate-project](./01-generate-project.png)
-*Figure 01: Spring Initializr website interface*
+*Figure 01: Spring Initializr website*

 In the website, we can setup the project components such as package management, language, metadata and dependency.
 Thus, the website offers a fast way to pull in all the dependencies we need for an application and does a lot of the setup for us.